Enter Your Work

 Yes.
 Different people from the same company can submit entries – each can set up their own user profile and assign the entries to the relevant company.

-I'm entering the greenhorn section, do I need to be a member?
+I'm entering the greenhorn/student section, do I need to be a member?

-I want to enter an ad into the greenhorn section, what's the next step?
+I want to enter a project into the greenhorn / student section, what's the next step?

-Greenhorn works differently to the other categories – you're not entering a single piece of work but rather a body of work by a creative who fits the criteria for greenhorn (working in the industry for three years or less).
+Greenhorn and student categories work differently to the other categories – you're not entering a single piece of work but rather a body of work by a creative who fits the criteria for greenhorn / student.

 How do I know what type of membership I should take out?

 In most cases people should be full members to enter the awards, although there are other membership types – check them out here.
-Honorary membership is awarded by ICAD to past-Presidents and is not available to anyone else.
+Honorary membership is awarded by ICAD to past-Presidents and is not otherwise available.

 How do I know what categories to enter?

 In most cases this should be outlined in the Categories & Fees document.
 If you are not sure where your work best fits, just get in touch with [email protected].